-We conducted five replications in total, three of Study 1 (two on MTurk with U.S. participants and one on Prolific with U.K. participants) and two of Study 2 (one on MTurk and one on Prolific).
+We conducted five replications in total, three of Study 1 (two on MTurk with U.S. American participants and one on Prolific with participants from the U.K.) and two of Study 2 (one on MTurk and one on Prolific).
 For each replication, we also tested extensions and explored correlated factors, which we summarize below.